Guide

 How to find your VAT Certificate: Step-by-step guide for small businesses

 Your VAT certificate proves your business is registered for VAT.
-Learn how to find and access it quickly.
+Learn where to find it and access it quickly.

 Illustrated accountant sits at her desk working.